muhashil/belajar-bareng-api/README.md

 1. (Optional) For local development using linux, please adjust "user" value in `docker-compose.yml` with local user ID.
 For ubuntu, you can check by run command `$ id -u` and `$ id -g` in terminal.

-1. Run `docker-compose run --rm composer composer install` to install required dependencies.
+1. Run `docker-compose build && docker-compose up` to build and run application.

-1. Run `docker-compose build && docker-compose up` to run application.
+1. Run `docker-compose run --rm composer install` to install required dependencies.

 1. Run `docker-compose run --rm artisan migrate` to run migration.